jns300/NSed/README.md

 # NSed
-App allows to find and replace string in text files in bulk.
+App allows to find and replace strings in text files in bulk.
 Uses C# regular expressions to determine what is to be found and replaced.